intact-portal/intact-portal-indexer/README.md

 1. You would need running solr 7.3.1 with 'interactions'  and 'interactors' cores created (Details below)
 2. [jdk 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
-3. Embedded Graph db : Have your own at 'intact-portal-indexer/src/main/resources' or use the one that comes along with git       pull in which case ignore the step
+3. Embedded Graph db(neo4j) : Have your own at 'intact-portal-indexer/src/main/resources' or use the one that comes along with git       pull in which case ignore the step

 ### Steps for running solr at your local: ###